 Meisa Batayneh Maani is Founder and Principal Architect at Maisam Architects & Engineers, based in Amman, Jordan.

-Meisa Batayneh Maani studied architecture at the University of Texas, USA.
+She studied architecture at the University of Texas at Arlington, USA.
 She has led multi-disciplinary teams on large-scale international and regional projects in the USA, Pakistan, Cyprus, Saudi Arabia, Egypt, and the United Arab Emirates.

-Meisa Batayneh Maani was a member of the Global Awards jury in 2015 and a member of the LafargeHolcim Awards jury for Middle East Africa in 2017.
+Meisa Batayneh Maani was a member of the Global LafargeHolcim Awards jury (2015 & 2021) and a member of the regional jury for Middle East Africa (2017).